Rakejs/ccdocs/custom-bot/custom.md

 ![](../.gitbook/assets/image%20%2851%29.png)

-8.Go to our Dashboard and select the server where you have premium.
+8.Go to the Dashboard and select the server where you want to have premium.

 ![](../.gitbook/assets/image%20%2850%29.png)